clebig/vitalpbx_ha/README.md

 *** Done ***
 </pre>

+Note:<br>
+Now, reboot the server1 and wait for status change in server2, then reboot the server2 and wait for status change in server1.

 ## Test

 To execute the process of changing the role, we recommend using the following command:<br>